 Members of the group have many things in common with each other and have had similar experiences in the past.
 The group facilitators are there to help guide the discussion.
 In some ways it is like a counseling support group as group members have the opportunity to discuss things in their lives they find challenging and help each other to overcome those challenges.

+Teen Aspirations is a discussion group.
+Group facilitators lead conversations each week about topics that are appropriate and informative for teens.
 There are usually between 6 and 8 individuals in each group.
 Everyone has a diagnosis of an autism spectrum disorder, such as autism or Asperger’s syndrome.

 There are also two group facilitators who help guide the discussion and keep the group focused and on topic.